Safeguarding at St Thomas'

 St Thomas' is committed to safeguarding and promoting the welfare and safety of all students and expects all staff and volunteers to share this commitment.
 We strive to ensure that consistent and effective safeguarding procedures are in place to support families, students and staff at school.

-The Designated Safeguarding Lead is Louise Fry (Principal)
+The Designated Safeguarding Lead is Catherine Pointon (Principal)

 The DDSLs are:

 Steph Viggars (Nursery Lead)